Skip to content

 • Loans from a retirement plan

-Contact an attorney to understand which of your debts qualify for discharge.
+Contact a Cincinnati bankruptcy lawyer to understand which of your debts qualify for discharge.
 Bankruptcy can’t discharge certain types of debt, including child support and alimony, criminal fines/penalties/restitution, certain taxes and student loans.

 Understanding Ohio Bankruptcy Exemptions